byronwall/excel-vba-book/book/06-overview-of-charting/06-01-02 obtaining-a-reference-to-a-Chart.md

 #### Workbook.Sheets to get Chart references

 The final approach to obtaining a Chart reference is to use the Sheets object.
 Aside from ActiveChart, this is the only way to deal with Charts that are their own Sheet.
-Again, you cna either use an index or a Name.
+Again, you can either use an index or a Name.
 Here, the Name is easily changed on the Sheet tab so it's much more common to use a Name when doing this.
 The other approach is to iterate through all the Sheets and pick off the ones that are Charts.

 There are two key points when working with Charts as Sheets: